Whom do I contact about admissions?

-Call the independent schools you are considering for admission information.
+Contact the independent schools you are considering for admission information.
 Most independent schools have admission information/application forms which may be downloaded from their website.
-FISA BC does not provide a central admissions office for independent schools.
+FISA BC is unable to provide admissions information for individual schools.

 Waiting lists for student admissions vary, depending on the individual school.
-Call the independent school you are considering for waiting list information.
+Contact the independent school you are considering for waiting list information.
 There is no central office to provide this information.

 There is no typical fee.
-Fees at independent schools vary widely depending on the programs offered, grade level, type of student served, and donations given to the school, particularly in the case of schools affiliated with religious groups.
-Call the independent schools you are considering for tuition information.
+Fees at independent schools vary widely depending on the programs offered, grade level, type of student served, and donations to the school.
+Contact the independent schools you are considering for tuition information.

 These letters indicate the Member Association of the school within FISA BC.
 For example, CIS stands for Catholic Independent Schools.
 For a description of each group, go to Member Associations in the drop-down list under “Who Are We?”

 If the school is owned and operated by a society that is a charitable society and has received a Revenue Canada charitable tax number, the school may issue a receipt for donations which may be used for a charitable tax deduction.
 Most independent schools are owned and operated by charitable societies.

-No. Independent school do not receive grants for land, buildings, and equipment.
-The independent schools must raise funds for such purposes from donations, fund-raising efforts, and tuition fees.
+No. Independent schools do not receive grants for land, buildings, and equipment.
+Independent schools raise funds for such purposes from donations, fund-raising efforts, and tuition fees.

 Does the BC government give grants to independent schools for operational costs?